Last Updated on

 Cook tomatoes, cashew nuts, ginger and garlic in water, till the tomatoes are soft and mushy.
 You can add bay leaf, small cinnamon stick for the flavour.

 Cool down the tomato mix, and puree it to fine paste.
-Discard any whole spice, in case you have added any.
+Discard any whole spice like bay leaf or cinnamon stick, in case you have added any.

 Cook puree in butter and oil, with red chilli powder, coriander powder and garam masala and tomato sauce.